Mutation of Property: Process, Documents & Importance

 When it comes to updating land records, not all mutations are created equal.
 There are different types of mutation of property, depending on how ownership has changed hands.
 Having knowledge about these types can help you avoid unnecessary delays or confusion.

 This is the most common type.
-Whenever a property is sold, the buyer must apply for mutation to update their name in the municipal records.
+Whenever a land or building is sold, the buyer must apply for mutation to update their name in the municipal records.
 This is essential to start receiving tax bills in your name.

 In the case of inheritance, say, from parents or grandparents, the mutation of ancestral property is required.
 This typically involves submitting a legal heir certificate or a succession certificate, especially when there’s no will.

-If you’ve received a property through a gift deed or as a bequest in a will, a mutation is still needed to reflect this transfer in official records.
+If you’ve received a piece of land or a building through a gift deed or as a bequest in a will, a mutation is still needed to reflect this transfer in official records.

 For properties leased from government authorities or development bodies (like DDA or MCD in Delhi), a mutation of leasehold property is done when the leasehold rights are transferred.
 This is particularly important for properties in colonies or flats under housing schemes.